The Mysterious Benedict Society (novel): Awards

 The Mysterious Benedict Society was a New York Times bestseller in 2008 and won a 2007 Booklist Editors' Choice: Books for Youth award, a 2008 Notable Children's Book for Middle Readers award from the American Library Association, the 2008 E. B. White Read Aloud Award for Older Readers, and a 2008 Texas Lone Star Reading List award.

 Sequels

 Three sequels were published in 2008, 2009, and 2019: The Mysterious Benedict Society and the Perilous Journey, The Mysterious Benedict Society and the Prisoner's Dilemma, and The Mysterious Benedict Society and the Riddle of Ages.

 A prequel, The Extraordinary Education of Nicholas Benedict, was released on April 10, 2012.

 A supplementary book, The Mysterious Benedict Society: Mr. Benedict's Book of Perplexing Puzzles, Elusive Enigmas, and Curious Conundrums, was also released.

 Television adaptation

-The novel served as the basis for the first season of the television series of the same name.
-Like most adaptations, there are numerous divergences, most of them revolving around giving more establishment and agency to the series.
-The biggest difference is that the show adds more background to Mr. Benedict and Dr. Curtain, the story of which somewhat contradicts the novel The Extraordinary Education of Nicholas Benedict.
-Characters such as Number Two, Ms. Perumal, Rhonda Kazembe and Milligan are also given more development than the novel.

-While the Society's background are relatively unchanged, Sticky now lives with his aunt and uncle instead of his parents and Constance is aged up and given a more sarcastic disposition.
-The characterizations of characters such as Jackson and Jillson and Martina are radically altered, specifically with the latter who, unlike her novel counterpart, reforms at the end.
-A lot of the challenges and puzzles were changed to appear even more difficult than those featured in the novel.

-The series is also more grounded and makes the issues feel more relevant.
-One of the prime examples being the explanation for Mr. Benedict's machine.
-In the novel, he states that he cannot go to the police about his findings because they will not understand it, while in the series, he states that it is due to the fact that some people will simply refuse to believe him.
+In September 2019, it was announced that The Mysterious Benedict Society was being adapted into a television series of the same name on Hulu.
+The series debuted on Disney+ on June 25, 2021, with a two-episode premiere.
+The first season consisted of 8 episodes, and ran until August 6, 2021.
+On September 28, 2021, Disney+ renewed the series for a second season.
+On January 29, 2023, Disney+ canceled the series after two seasons.